Kotlin/dokka/README.md

 apply plugin: 'org.jetbrains.dokka'
 ```

-or using the new plugins block:
+or using the plugins block:

 ```groovy
 plugins {